lewandowski/css-groundhog/src/expandable/README.md

 <div class="expandable__content">...</div>
 ```

-3. Finally put header and content into a section and and add the `expandable` class.
+3. Finally put header and content into a section and add the `expandable` class.
 ```html
   <div class="expandable">
     <a href="#" class="expandable__trigger">Click me</a>